Header images courtesy of @cloudy_little and @kelculator (via Instagram)

 Kwun Tong Promenade, Hoi Bun Road, Kwun Tong

 Twenty One From Eight is one of the most aesthetic eateries in Kwun Tong.
 A combination of a carpentry workshop, retail shop, and café all in one, you can admire their beautiful furniture pieces while taking a seat at their café.
-Their pastries are the focus, such as the signature Custard Cake with Tumeric Poached Pear ($42) that uses yoghurt instead of butter to balance out the sweetness and texture, as well as the Smoked Sea Salt 70% Rich Chocolate Cookies ($42) to go with your drink.
+Their pastries are the focus, such as the signature custard cake with turmeric poached pear ($42) that uses yoghurt instead of butter to balance out the sweetness and texture, as well as the smoked sea salt 70 percent rich chocolate cookies ($42) to go with your drink.

 Twenty One From Eight, 11/F, Pang Kwong Building, 59 Hung To Road, Kwun Tong | (+852) 2321 1738

 For any lover of vintage and rustic aesthetics, Parc Antique & Lifestyle is basically paradise for them.
 This shop is filled with all sorts of antiques that are reminiscent of the French romantic, such as rustic clockwork, dried flowers, cabinets, and more.
 The space doubles as an event venue and a café, with sweet and savoury crêpes as their signature.
-Imagine hosting a wedding there and serving some Sakura Crepes ($98) to your guests and pouring tea into fancy little china teacups!
+Other than the crepe sets, there are also brunch set ($158) and tea set ($268 for two) menus so you can enjoy a half day surrounded by antiques, the sweet aroma of fresh crêpes, and a cup of tea.

 Parc Antique & Lifestyle, Shop B2, 10/F, Hung Fuk Factory Building, 60 Hung To Road, Kwun Tong | (+852) 5544 0534

 What’s the next best thing after dessert?
-All-you-can-eat wagyu!
+All-you-can-eat Wagyu!
 Tajimaya is a Japanese hotpot restaurant that offers good-for-value dinner sets that are based on all-you-can-eat-meats.
 First, you pick your soup base from dashi broth, soy sauce, Chinese herbs, chicken broth, and tomato broth.
-Then you pick whether you want to focus on all-you-can-eat Australian Beef ($199), Japanese Kuro Wagyu ($298), or whatever other meats you like for the duration of the meal.
-There’s also a buffet station filled with all kinds of vegetables, condiments, and... unlimited Häagen-Dazs ice cream!
+Then you pick whether you want to focus on all-you-can-eat Australian beef ($219), Japanese Kuro Wagyu ($319), or whatever other meats you like for the duration of the meal.
+There’s also a buffet station filled with all kinds of vegetables, condiments, and unlimited Häagen-Dazs ice cream!

 Tajimaya, Shop 22, 4/F, APM Millennium City 5, 418 Kwun Tong Road, Kwun Tong | (+852) 2793 1232